 In Kota Ezawa’s first solo exhibition with Fraenkel Gallery, the artist presents a range of multimedia works from across his career, from lightboxes and paper collages, to a new animation and larger-than-life sculpture.
 Using a variety of materials and techniques to distill images to their essential colors and shapes, Ezawa transforms key images from art history and popular culture, often aggregating views of a common theme or event to create a suite of related works in varying forms.
 We take a closer look at new pieces from his current show, detailing the artist’s practice and the shifting meaning of his work as it is shown in different contexts.

 In the new digital animation I’ll repeat the question, 2024, Ezawa spotlights an exchange from 2018 in which then-Senator Kamala Harris asks Supreme Court Justice nominee Brett Kavanaugh if he knows of any laws that govern the male body.
 Ezawa renders the C-SPAN video into flattened, simplified shapes, giving the subjects a mask-like appearance emphasizing the theatrical quality of the event.
 The significance of the moment has shifted over time, as Kavanaugh went on to help overturn Roe v.
 Wade.
-Ezawa began the work shortly before President Biden withdrew from the 2024 presidential race, and the impact of the exchange continues to evolve as the country awaits the election.
+Ezawa began the work shortly before President Biden withdrew from the 2024 presidential race, and the impact of the exchange continues to evolve after Harris lost the election for the presidency.

 In addition to animation, Ezawa renders Kavanaugh Hearings as an acrylic pigment print on plywood.
 Ezawa is interested in events that stir strong emotions, enabling him to meditate on the chosen imagery and center the same subject across different modes of presentation, including paper collages and lightboxes.
 On working with varied techniques, Ezawa states “Whenever you use a new material, everything can go wrong, but you have to open yourself up.”